oh-haiku/oh-haiku/doc/SDD.md

 Activities:

 - HaikuCompositionActivity
   - Main activity.
 Displays three 3 text input fields used to compose a Haiku.
 Also allows the user to Save/Update and Clear current text.
-The user can also reach the Menu and Log in to twitter from here.
+The user can also reach the Menu and Log in to twitter activities from here.
 - MenuActivity
   - Activity that shows a menu allwoing the user to navigate to other activities.
 - BrowseSavedHaikusActivity